vwala/docs/content/influencer/how-do-i-earn-commission.md

 ## How do I create product specific influencer links?

-You can create a product/collection specific influencer link, by adding your `influencer code` to any product URL from the store that you are marketing.
+You can create a product or collection specific influencer link, by adding your `influencer code` to any product URL from the store that you are marketing.
 E.g.

 #### Product specific link example